 - Consider other tax-efficient vehicles such as ISAs

 - Review your risk/reward investment profile

 The UK government introduced a range of pension reforms back in 2015.
-These reforms give individuals more flexibility with regards to pension drawdown and pension investments.
+These reforms give individuals more flexibility around pension drawdown and investments.
 However, many people still follow the traditional pension investment path.
 This involves switching from volatile and medium-high risk investments to more sedate secure investments such as bonds and quasi-cash asset classes.

 In some circumstances, you may be able to claw back unused pension contribution allowances from previous years.
-This subject is not straightforward, and again it is sensible to take professional financial advice.
+However, this subject is not straightforward, and it is sensible to take professional financial advice.

 If you are unsure about your future state pension entitlement, you can check this on the UK government website.

 According to Age UK, a staggering £3.5 billion in pension credit and housing benefit remains unclaimed by older people each year.
 It would appear that a mixture of pride and a lack of awareness has brought us to this scenario.
 As you approach retirement, you must be aware of your benefit entitlements and ensure you claim them.
 While some payments may be means-tested, you could be entitled to one or more of the following benefits: